aditikannan22/Integrate-Jenkins-with-Docker-and-Github/README.md

 Click on Save

 ## Building the Project
-Any changed pushed to the repository will trigger a build.
+Any changes pushed to the repository will trigger a build.
 Jenkins polls for changes every 5 minutes.

+Thus the pipeline is automated